cgneo/CarbonTracker/reports/WeeklyReport2.md

+# Amine Lamouchi
+This week I contributed to the design of our main classes.
+We had a meeting on Monday where we brainstormed some classes that model the features we want to include.
+After agreeing on the set of classes, we tried to remove the redundancies in our design and formulate the inheritance relations that link the classes.

+After the design meeting, I planned the tasks of the data team for this week.
+For more context, we are currently developing a feature that allows the user to upload a receipt, and get the carbon footprint of the products they bought.
+I decomposed the development of this feature into intermediate steps and assigned them to the team members.

+Then, I tackled my main objective for the week which was to code a program that takes a receipt file as input, and returns a vector containing the reference number of each product.
+This vector of reference numbers will later be used to communicate with a database of carbon footprints.
+I read about the OCR libraries Tesseract and Leptonica since I needed both of them for my implementation.
+I then developed the functions [is_id, num_str, decompose_line, extract_id_quant, file_to_vector, ocr] which provided a functional implementation of the program.

+On Sunday, I led a meeting of the data team to check on everyone’s progress.
+We discussed what each member of the team managed to accomplish this week and formulated our objectives for the upcoming week.

 # Steven van Heiningen
 This week started with the meeting on Monday during which we decided the teams for the UI team.
 I will be working with Andres on the profile set-up.
 For this I worked on tutorials with Andres in which we learned the basics of building widget applications in Qt Creator.
 Next week I will continue following the tutorials and I plan on creating a clear vision of the lay-out of the profile-setup.
 That way, we can focus on the parts of Qt that we specifically need.